EzioTheDeadPoet/SME-FT-/README.md

 ---

-## 2. INSTALLATION
+## INSTALLATION

-0. First for Skyrim itself follow this [Guide](https://www.reddit.com/r/skyrimmods/wiki/begin2) Starting with the Foreword and ending with the end of the Install Location section.(If you want to be prepared to add mods yourself I highly recommend reading the whole thing.)
+- First for Skyrim itself follow this [Guide](https://www.reddit.com/r/skyrimmods/wiki/begin2) Starting with the Foreword and ending with the end of the Install Location section.(If you want to be prepared to add mods yourself I highly recommend reading the whole thing.)
-1. Install this list by browsing the latest [Wabbajack](https://www.wabbajack.org) version with `Show Utility Lists` enabled and the game set to `Skyrim Special Edition`.
+- Install this list by browsing the latest [Wabbajack](https://www.wabbajack.org) version with `Show Utility Lists` enabled and the game set to `Skyrim Special Edition`.
-2. Go to your Skyrim Special Edition root directory.
-This is the same folder where SkyrimSE.exe is, depending on where you installed it following step **0.**
-If you didn't follow the Guide which I highly advise against.)
-In there rename the `binkw64.dll` to `binkw64_.dll`.
-3. Open the Install Folder (MO2 folder), there navigate to Game Folder Files.
+- Open the Install Folder (MO2 folder), there navigate to `Game Folder Files`.
-4. Now put the Content of `Game Folder Files` into your Games installation folder.
+- Now put the Content of `Game Folder Files` into your Games installation folder.
-5. Locate the `BethINI.exe` in `...\\(name of the MO 2 folder(the installation path you choose for the modlist))\tools\BethINI (ONLY LAUNCH WITH MO AND THE GAME CLOSED)` and run it with the game and MO2 closed.
+- Locate the `BethINI.exe` in `...\\(name of the MO 2 folder(the installation path you choose for the modlist))\tools\BethINI (ONLY LAUNCH WITH MO AND THE GAME CLOSED)` and run it with the game and MO2 closed.
-6. In there (BethINI) go to the `Setup` tab and point BethINI to your `ModOrganizer.EXE`.
+- In there (BethINI) go to the `Setup` tab and point BethINI to your `ModOrganizer.EXE`.
-7. Select the SME(FT) Profile you intend to use in the INI Path section.
+- Select the SME(FT) Profile you intend to use in the INI Path section.
-8. Now you Select a Preset fitting your Hardware/Plans of adding an ENB
+- Now you Select a Preset fitting your Hardware/Plans of adding an ENB
-9. Save and Exit
+- Save and Exit
-10. Open ModOrganizer and select the profile you want to use as your basis
+- Open ModOrganizer and select the profile you want to use as your basis
-11. Either run the FNIS tool or Nemesis as if you had just installed them (if you selected one of those profiles)
+- Either run the FNIS tool or Nemesis as if you had just installed them (if you selected one of those profiles)
+- Launch Synthesis and run the pre-selected patchers and close it when done
-12. To Launch the game select SKSE in MO2 and hit launch, there you can also create MO2 shortcuts to automatically launch linked binaries trough MO2.
+- To Launch the game select SKSE in MO2 and hit launch, there you can also create MO2 shortcuts to automatically launch linked binaries trough MO2.
-13. Your MO2 Setup is now ready to start modding/ playing the most barebone PC friendly Skyrim experience.
+- Your MO2 Setup is now ready to start modding/ playing the most barebone PC friendly Skyrim experience.
-14. When adding Mods look out for possible incompatibilities and the [Patches](#3-included-patches) and the [Notes](#4-notes) sections below.
+- When adding Mods look out for possible incompatibilities and the [Notes](#4-notes) sections below.

 **Don't try to play the `SME(FT) - Installation` Profile since it is a dummy profile, for me to compile the list.**

 ---

-## 3. Included Patches

-If a mod I used has patches for other mods they are included but need to be enabled by you they are marked by being placed under the `INCLUDED PATCHES` separator and are part of the patch mod category of MO.
-Each one of them has the mods the patch is for included in its name and/or a note inside of MO.
-If a mod has a patch instead of merging it manually I would advise to check the modpage if there isn't a merged patch already.

----

-## 4. Notes
+## Notes

 1. If you want to use Creation Club mods you have to disable `ReCleaned Menu - If you want to use Creation Club mods disable this!!` in your MO for the option to even be available in the main menu, but since there are more people that don't install mods from there anyway I included this to make their menus cleaner.
 2. If you want to use [Blood on the Ice Redux SE](https://www.nexusmods.com/skyrimspecialedition/mods/6126) you have to right-click `Finding Susanna Alive` and click on reinstall to let it install with the included patch.
-3. If you addded new landscapes or altered existing ones you open and run the included Synthesis with the flora patcher enabled.(It is the default setting)
+3. If you addded new landscapes or altered existing ones you open and run the included Synthesis patchers.

 ---

-## 5. Reasoning and Future Plans
+## Reasoning and Future Plans

 There where some people asking why I haven't included mods like [unofficial performance optimized textures AKA (UPOT)](https://www.nexusmods.com/skyrimspecialedition/mods/21166), [Cleaned Skyrim SE Textures](https://www.nexusmods.com/skyrimspecialedition/mods/38775) or [Unofficial High Definition Audio Project](https://www.nexusmods.com/skyrimspecialedition/mods/18115) the short reasoning is size, since I want this to be a fast to install collection of fixes and tools and all of the optional mods I have included are still smaller than those audio and texture optimizations.